 Not all product backlog items in the product backlog will be of the same size and level of detail at the same time.
 PBIs that we plan to work on soon should be near the top of the backlog, small in size, and very detailed so that they can be worked on in a near-term sprint.
 PBIs that we won’t work on for some time should be toward the bottom of the backlog, larger in size, and less detailed.

 For the purpose of simplicity, the product backlog can be grouped into four types of items:

 User stories cover features, enhancements, and epics.
-By far, the predominant way for a Scrum team to express features on the agile product backlog is in the form of user stories, which are short, simple descriptions of the desired functionality told from perspective of the user.
+By far, the predominant way for a Scrum team to express features on the agile product backlog is in the form of user stories, which are short, simple descriptions of the desired functionality told from the perspective of the user.
 An example would be, "As a shopper, I can review the items in my shopping cart before checking out so that I can see what I've already selected."

 Because there's really no difference between a bug and a new feature -- each describes something different that a user wants -- bugs are also put on the Scrum product backlog.

-Normally the product owner is primarily responsible for creating the product backlog on behalf of the stakeholders, but it is not necessary for a product to create every backlog items.
-Typically the product owner might create large PBIs according to the high level requirement or user goals, the team will then help the product owner to break down the large items into user stories as it move to the top of the backlog as some “sprintable” user stories.
+Normally the product owner is primarily responsible for creating the product backlog on behalf of the stakeholders, but it is not necessary for a product to create every backlog item.
+Typically the product owner might create large PBIs according to the high level requirement or user goals, the team will then help the product owner to break down the large items into user stories as it moves to the top of the backlog as some “sprintable” user stories.

-Also the product owner is responsible for maintaining the product backlog.
+Also, the product owner is responsible for maintaining the product backlog.
 The key activities in maintaining the product backlog include prioritizing product backlog items, deciding which product backlog items should be removed from the product backlog, and facilitating product backlog refinement.

 As mentioned above, User stories are short, simple descriptions of the desired functionality told from perspective of the user and always be written in the format: As a Type of User, I Want to do something, So that why do I want it.